Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 <figure src="greek-philosophers.png">ChatGPT most likely is getting confused about Thales of Miletus, who is named Thales and from Miletus.
 Miletus is not his name, and Thales does not begin with "M".</figure>

 Over time, the authors catch these problems and patch them.
 But not by changing the LLM itself.
-You can't "fix" these problems in the LLM when you spot them because they are fundamental issues with LLMs as a concept, but even if you patch them by changing the training data you risk causing undesired changes in behaviour else where in the infinite range of possible inputs.
+You can't "fix" these problems in the LLM when you spot them because they are fundamental issues with LLMs as a concept, but even if you patch them by changing the training data you risk causing undesired changes in behaviour elsewhere in the infinite range of possible inputs.
+You risk getting stuck in an endless whack-a-mole game with a model that is ultimately not capable of what you want from it.

 No, you "fix" them by introducing other layers to the chatbot that use other non-LLM techniques.
 In the early days ChatGPT was hilariously bad at maths (of course it is: an LLM is not intended to and cannot solve logic problems) and would fail to answer even the most simple arithmetic.
 This was patched by passing off the problem to a typical calculator when an equation is detected.
 Whatever mechanism they use to detect equations does not always work however, so sometimes your maths prompts will get through to the LLM and it may respond with a completely wrong answer.
 For example, if you ask it a logical problem indirectly such as referring to "the height of Shaquille O’Neal" (instead of just saying 2.16 meters) then it may not be picked up by the calculation layer because you did not include any digits in your prompt, in which case the query reaches the LLM and it tries and fails to answer it[^5].

 ## Is this Artificial Intelligence?